whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/12-sonic-arts-workshop-with-bob-drake-part-1/12-02-sound-art-workshop-1st-meeting.md

 ---
-title: 12.02 Sound Art Workshop
+title: 12.02 Sound Art Workshop 1st Meeting
 date: 2024-11-19T12:00:00
-lastmod: 2024-11-22T10:38:17
+lastmod: 2025-02-22T15:13:43
 ---

 ## Sound Art Workshop Session Notes [^drake-notes]

-“Sound art prioritizes space; music prioritizes time.” – from Sonic Genealogies podcast: [Thomas Ankersmit on Maryanne Amacher](https://radio.museoreinasofia.es/en/genealogies)
+^ “Sound art prioritizes space; music prioritizes time.” – from Sonic Genealogies podcast: [Thomas Ankersmit on Maryanne Amacher](https://radio.museoreinasofia.es/en/genealogies)

+## Activity - Listening to Objects:

+Students demonstrate their sound making objects, solo.
+Discuss after each one, focusing on:

+- Identifying and describing the sounds themselves (avoiding analogy or affect, i.e. “it sounds like a….” or “it makes me feel…”)
+- Imagine strategies/mechanisms for translating your approach to activating your sound objects – from a manual/performative process, to a sculptural/automatic one.

 ## Presentation - Sound Sculptures: